Skip to main content

 2020 Toyota RAV4 TRD Off Road | Toyota

 Even though the RAV4 and the NX blur the lines of luxury, they offer very different driving experiences.
-The RAV4 features a 2.5-liter four-cylinder engine that creates 203-horsepower and 184 pound-feet of torque.
-This Toyota provides enough power for most driving situations and fuel-efficiency is another selling-point of the RAV4.
+The RAV4 features a 2.5-liter four-cylinder engine that creates 203 horsepower and 184 pound-feet of torque.
+This Toyota provides enough power for most driving situations.
+Additionally, fuel efficiency is another selling point of the RAV4.

-If you’re just looking for a simple daily-driver, then you will probably want to stick with the base RAV4.
+If you’re just looking for a simple daily driver, then you will probably want to stick with the base RAV4.
 But if you’re interested in off-roading activities you’ll want to consider the Adventure or TRD Off-Road trims.
-The cost for the higher trims are at the same price point as the NX, though.
+The cost for the higher trims is at the same price point as the NX, though.

 Overall, the RAV4 is a comfortable ride.
-However, it doesn’t possess the torque needed to move swiftly from a complete stop as U.S. News notes.
+However, it doesn’t possess the torque needed to move swiftly from a complete stop.
 Also, the RAV4’s engine gets quite loud.
 Conversely, the NX is both comfortable and quiet.

 A new Lexus NX 300h on display at an auto show